tartley/missile-commander/README.md

 # Refactors

-* If Bases were in a group, would that prevent Ground having to know about Mouse?
-Then I think that unlocks the following:
-* Why is city[0] the rightmost?
-Aha, is it that `.add_child` adds it at the start start of the array of children?
-Can we make it not do, so cities[0] is leftmost?
-Does using Groups for cities help?
-* Use Groups for bases?
 * World mentioned some dependency that isn't injected.
 Do that in World, too.
 * Abandon the -y transform
 * Delete the useless World node?